-There are several possible options here.
-For example, the 50 shades of planning podcastdiscusses the mechanics of English planning system and includes interviews with people that have different planning perspectives.
+The 50 shades of planning podcast discusses the mechanics of the English planning system and includes interviews with people that have different planning perspectives.
 This should provide a helpful overview of English planning and how it operates.

 How can we make stronger, more resilient towns and cities?